PUBLISHED

 For instance, you might release a slick new design of your User Interface (UI) and then realize users now take longer to accomplish a task, the completion rate for certain user flows has decreased, or users are using the search function more because they cannot find what they are looking for.
 Even if the data shows that your new design has enhanced the user experience, there is always room for further improvement.

-In both cases, it is important to monitor user behavior, analyze the data and take action when needed.
+In both cases, it is important to monitor user behavior, analyze the data, and take action when needed.

 User Centered Design process is a cycle that flows smoothly to create first-class products with every release.
 Let's dive into the UCD process and how the individual steps come together to enable you to build and ship customer-centric products.

 Gain a deep understanding of your users by empathizing with them.
 Interview them to learn about the context of their daily lives, goals, motivations, and problems, including the areas where your product might be involved.
-Analyze and synthesize into personas who represent a general portrait of your users.
+Analyze and synthesize into personas that represent a general portrait of your users.

 Ideation is a key part of the UCD process.
 In your initial brainstorming sessions, you will identify the personas who will use the product or feature, the purpose they will use it for and the circumstances under which they will use it.
 Afterward, you can use data to refine your user scenarios and flesh out use cases.